-The most convenient way to conduct Social Security business from anywhere is online at www.ssa.gov.
-You can:
+The most convenient way to conduct Social Security business is online at www.ssa.gov.
+You can accomplish a lot.

 - Apply for Extra Help with Medicare prescription drug plan costs.

 - Apply for most types of benefits.

 - Find copies of our publications.

 - Get answers to frequently asked questions.